All students are required to complete their flu vaccination by November 1.

 - You can receive your vaccination from off campus pharmacies, like Millbrook Pharmacy, (7010 Pershing Ave.) with availability on the weekends.
 If you choose an off-campus location, you must obtain proof of your immunization and upload it to your medical record via the Student Portal.

-- If you qualify for an exemption to the flu shot based on religious or medical grounds, please fill out the Immunization Exception form and submit it along with a letter from clergy or physician on letterhead detailing the reason the exemption is being requested to email@example.com.
+- If you qualify for an exemption to the flu shot based on religious or medical grounds, please fill out the Immunization Exemption form and submit it along with a letter from clergy or physician on letterhead detailing the reason the exemption is being requested to firstname.lastname@example.org.
 It will be reviewed by our executive director and we will let you know if it has been approved.

 - We are happy to see you at the Habif Health and Wellness Center to see if you have the flu and give you recommendations for care.

 - If you are sick with flu-like illness, we recommend that you stay home for at least 24 hours after your fever is gone, to help prevent spreading the flu to others.